12 fun facts that will drive you to visit Alaska’s national parks

 • Sand dunes in Alaska?
 You may be surprised but it’s true!
 North America’s largest Arctic dune field, the Great Kobuk Sand Dunes, is located in the park.

-Hungry for more?
-Don’t count out Katmai National Park and Preserve, Lake Clark National Park and Preserve and Glacier Bay National Park and Preserve!
-Call us to find out how Gray Line Alaska can get you to a number of these national parks on your next trip to the Last Frontier.
+Ready to travel?
+Call us to find out how Gray Line Alaska can get you to a number of these national parks on your next trip to the Great Land.

 Back to Blog